 Hi there!
 My name is Adilene (Addie) Rogers.
-I am a librarian in the Bay Area.
+I am a librarian originally from the Bay Area but I currently work in Sacramento.
 I am Mexican-American and bilingual.
 I have dedicated the majority of my career to better serving Spanish speaking patrons by helping improve language collections, creating diverse programming and working on spreading cultural humility in librarianship.
 I am a firm believer that libraries have a great impact on the communities they serve and it is my hope that this blog will help spread the knowledge that I have gained working with my communities.

 Why Did I Create This Blog?

 I created this blog as a resource for librarians serving Spanish speaking communities and to share the successes (along with failures) that I have experienced in my career.
 I am always looking for better ways to serve the communities I work with and I love sharing ideas and insight.
 Librarianship is all about improving how we serve our patrons and I hope that this blog will help make it easier for some.
 I cover a wide array of public librarianship themes and I am fortunate enough to have had the opportunity to work with a wide variety of groups from babies to adults, this blog holds a little bit of everything.

 I feel like I get asked this question a lot.
 They are not many latinx librarians out there in public libraries so it doesn’t surprise me when a child, teen or even an adult asks me why I chose this profession.